 🎓 Grad Season Tips for Photographers Who Want Great Photos and Good Vibes

-Graduation season is here — and campuses are alive with celebration.
-Whether you’re a professional photographer, an aspiring creative, or just a friend with a good eye and a phone, you're part of something special: helping someone remember this moment.
+Graduation season is here — and campuses are buzzing with excitement.
+Whether you’re a professional photographer, a creative just starting out, or a friend with a good eye and a phone, you’re part of something meaningful: helping someone remember this moment.

-Photos are a huge part of graduation — but so is the experience itself.
-A portrait session isn’t just about getting great images.
-It should feel fun and meaningful, like a celebration in its own right.
+Photos are a big part of graduation — but so is the experience itself.
+A portrait session shouldn’t just look good; it should feel good, too.
+It’s a chance to laugh, celebrate, and make a few memories in the process.

 1. Don’t Camp Out at the Hot Spots

-We all know the go-to locations: the fountain, the arch, those iconic steps in front of the most photographed building on campus.
+We all know the favorite spots: the fountain, the arch, those iconic steps in front of the most photographed buildings on campus.
 They're popular for a reason — they look amazing.
-But keep in mind, you’re probably not the only one planning to shoot there.
+But chances are, you’re not the only one who wants to shoot there.

 2. Clean Up After the Fun

-Confetti, champagne sprays, props, balloons — they look festive in the moment, but they don’t look great when left behind.
-Confetti (even biodegradable) can harm wildlife and ruin the scene for the next person.
-Bottles, corks, and bags can clutter up backgrounds and make the space feel trashed.
+Confetti, champagne sprays, props, balloons — they’re festive in the moment, but not so great when left behind.
+Confetti (even biodegradable) can be messy for others and harmful to local wildlife.
+And things like corks, bottles, and gift bags tend to clutter up the space.

-• Balloons, gift bags, tissue paper, and any other props
+Balloons, gift bags, tissue paper, and other props

 3. Keep Yourself (and Your Stuff) Out of the Background

-We’ve all done it — you’re waiting for your turn or adjusting your gear, and suddenly you realize you’ve wandered into someone else’s shot.
+We’ve all been there — you’re adjusting your gear or chatting with a client, and suddenly realize you’re in someone else’s shot.
 It happens!
-But with a little extra awareness, we can avoid it.
+But with a little awareness, it’s easy to avoid.

 4. Talk to People, Not Over Them